daveabrock/NASAImageOfDay/README.md

 ## Run locally

+After you clone, you'll need to do a few quick things to get started.

+### Get an API key
-After you clone, the only thing you'll need to do is [register for an API key](https://api.nasa.gov/#signUp) (which is free).
+For the API call to work, you'll need to [register for an API key](https://api.nasa.gov/#signUp) (which is free).

 Then, create a `local.settings.json` file in the API project with something like this: